-Shaped like a small box approximately 5 by 7 by 1 cm, one side of the tablet was a high resolution flat panel display.
+Shaped like a small box approximately 5 by 7 by (less than) 1 cm, one side of the tablet was a high resolution flat panel display.
 The screen used an alphanumeric pictographic keypad and a series of pictographic 'buttons' representing different functions.
 Various functions included pager, cell phone, calculator, personal digital assistant, computer, and local net interface.
 In its base mode the unit acted as both a pager and a cell phone for calls and messages.

 Touching the PDA icon caused the unit to expand in two dimensions while getting thinner in the third until it was the size/shape of a small handheld computer.
 A portion of the unit would separate and pop up at one end where it could be removed and used as a stylus.
 The display screen changed to reflect PDA functions in full color, hi-res 3D.